Yahoo Web Search

 Search results

-3. noun. the tenure of an office. the holding of property, especially real property, of a superior in return for services to be rendered. the period or term of holding something. status granted to an employee, usually after a probationary period, indicating that the position or employment is permanent.
+3. noun. the holding or possessing of anything: the tenure of an office. the holding of property, especially real property, of a superior in return for services to be rendered. the period or term of holding something.

 5. Tenure is a category of academic appointment existing in some countries.
 A tenured post is an indefinite academic appointment that can be terminated only for cause or under extraordinary circumstances, such as financial exigency or program discontinuation.